 The output of the tracking generator can be connected to a receiver through an N male connector, see figure below.
-Note that the tracking generator is an option for DSA1030 (see Appendix A: Options and Accessories) you can order it when required.
+Note that the tracking generator is valid only when the instrument is DSA1030-TG.

 Figure 1-5 Tracking generator output connection